Faster method for constructing replication-deficient adenovirus vectors containing transgenes in the E1 region, only one cloning step in E. coli

 The second way of creating recombinant adenovirus vectors with the AdenoZAP system is via homologous DNA recombination in helper cells such as 293 cells.
-The expression cassettes are cloned into shuttle plasmids pZAP1.2 or pZAP2.2, which contain a 400 bp-long Ad5 DNA sequence (part of pIX gene, corresponding to bp 3504-3907 in the Ad5 genome) downstream from the multiple cloning site.
+The expression cassettes are cloned into shuttle plasmids pZAP1.2 or pZAP2.2, which contain a 400 bp-long Ad5 DNA sequence downstream from the multiple cloning site.
+This Ad5 DNA sequence is part of the pIX gene (bp 3504-3907 in the WT Ad5 genome), and is identical to the left end of the RightZAP DNAs.
 The shuttle plasmid is linearized with either PacI or SwaI (whichever is not present in your gene of interest), then transfected into 293 cells together with a RightZAP DNA.
 Since both DNA molecules share identical sequences, they can be joined by homologous recombination in 293 cells to create functional recombinant adenovirus vectors.
 This approach offers two advantages: (1) the shuttle plasmid needs to be digested with only one restriction enzyme (PacI or SwaI) and (2) there is no need to purify a DNA fragment on agarose gel.
 However, the shuttle plasmid must be transfection-grade DNA.

 Choosing the AdenoZAP Cloning Kit Suitable for your application.